 - Advisement on business plans, economic reports, and securities offering documents to ensure compliance with U.S. immigration laws

-- Rising Star in Southern California, Super Lawyers by Thomson Reuters, 2018
+- Southern California Rising Star, Super Lawyers by Thomson Reuters, 2018

 - Top 25 EB-5 Immigration Attorney, EB5 Investors Magazine, 2017